CurbSafeCharmer/refill/README.md

 ## Contributing
 Patches are always welcome!
 To contribute, simply create a fork of the repo, make your changes and submit a pull request.
 Thank you for your contributions!

+Localisation of the tool is powered by [Intuition](https://github.com/Krinkle/intuition) but handled on [Transifex](https://www.transifex.com/projects/p/refill/).
+To start translating the tool, please register at Transifex and request to join the project.
+You can also submit your translations manually via GitHub pull requests or even [on-wiki](https://en.wikipedia.org/wiki/User_talk:Zhaofeng_Li/reFill).

 ## Licensing
 reFill is licensed under the BSD 2-Clause License.
 See `LICENSE` for details.